Caritas in veritate: Chapter 5: The cooperation of the human family

-Chapter 6: the development of peoples and technology
+Chapter 6: The development of peoples and technology

 The Pope praises the benefits of technology but warns that a purely technocrat mindset where decisions are made only on grounds of efficiency will not deliver true development.
 Technical decisions must not be divorced from ethics.
 Benedict discusses bioethics and states that practices such as abortion, eugenics and euthanasia are morally hazardous and that accepting them can lead to greater tolerance for various forms of moral degradation.
 He turns to another consequence of the technocratic mindset, the viewing of people's personalities in purely psychological terms at the exclusion of the spiritual, which he says can lead to people feeling empty and abandoned even in prosperous societies.
 Benedict says there is something miraculous in every act of knowledge.
 Love which is so essential to human development can not be fully appreciated from a materialistic perspective, but only with awareness of the spiritual dimension.

 Conclusion

 The Pope reiterates his belief that charity and truth are essential for integral human development, both for the individual and for peoples.
-An awareness of God's love "gives us the courage to continue seeking and working for the benefit of all" despite difficulties.
+An awareness of God's love "gives us the courage to continue seeking and working for the benefit of all" despite not reaching is in this world.
 The conclusion ends with a prayer to the Virgin Mary to intercede with God that all may be granted strength and generosity for the task of bringing about the "development of the whole man and of all men".